dawarich-app/site/blog/2025-11-11-12-best-apps-for-mapping-your-walks-in-2025.md

 ### Pricing and Platform Availability

-*   **Dawarich Cloud:** The managed service costs €7.50/month or €90 when billed annually.
-It includes a 7-day free trial (no credit card required) and generous limits of up to 10 million data points.
+*   **Dawarich Cloud:** Lite costs €59.99/year, and Pro costs €17.99/month or €179.99/year.
+Both include a 7-day free trial and a 14-day money-back guarantee.
 *   **Self-Hosted:** Free for users who prefer to manage their own server and installation.
 *   **Platforms:** The managed Cloud plan includes an official iOS app.
 Android users can still use the platform effectively via third-party apps that feed data to their Dawarich instance.